Oct 30, 2020

 xeokit-gltf-to-xkt with the

-ability to emulate full-precision geometry rendering on WebGL, as a robust way to eliminate rounding
+ability to emulate double-precision geometry rendering on WebGL, as a robust way to eliminate rounding

 jitter with IFC models that contain